homecon/homecon/installation/installation.md

 	´sudo service vsftpd restart´

-	You can now ftp to the pi with any ftp client, I use FileZilla, using the above ip, username and password
+	You can now ftp to the pi with any ftp client, I use FileZilla, using the above ip, username and password I chose to put all files in the var directory this might change in future releases.
+	So create an installation directory in the var directory and change the ownership of this directory ´sudo mkdir /var/knxcontrol_installation´
+	´sudo chown -R pi /var/knxcontrol_installation´

+	now ftp the content of the installation directory in the repository to the installation directory on your pi

 ## EIBD
-	I chose to put all files in the var directory this might change in future releases So create an eibd directory in the var directory and change the ownership of this directory ´sudo mkdir /var/eibd´
-	´sudo chown -R pi /var/eibd´
+	Go to the installation directory
+	´cd /var/knxcontrol_installation´

-	now ftp the eibd_installation.sh file to this directory
+	Execute the eibd_installation.sh file.
+	´./eibd_installation.sh´

 #################################################################